-“the majority of golfers seem to forget is that golf is similar to sprinting in that it is a very explosive action which culminates in a lot of force traveling through the body over a very short period of time.”
-Ben Langdown, The Science Behind a Golf Warm-Up, TPI
+"The majority of golfers seem to forget is that golf is similar to sprinting in that it is a very explosive action which culminates in a lot of force travelling through the body over a very short period of time."

-Use the following five activities to get you feeling limber early instead of waiting until the 9th hole to get into the swing of things.
+Use the following five movement-based golf stretches to get you feeling loose and ready early instead of waiting until the 9th hole to get into the swing of things.

 Notice if you find one side or one direction tighter, then focus on getting the tight areas feeling loose and moving with minimal restrictions.

 1. Hip Rotations

 Stand with your feet hip-width apart.
 Imagine you have a hula hoop around your waist.
-Rotate your pelvis in clockwise circle until it feels loose, then switch directions.
+Rotate your pelvis in a clockwise circle until it feels loose, then switch directions.

-2. Overhead Reaches
+2. Overhead Reach

 Still with your feet wide, reach one hand overhead to the sky and then to the other side.
 Make sure to feel this stretch on the side.
 Continue by reaching on the diagonal to the opposite side, making a circle until you reach your starting side.
 Repeat several times until loose, then change sides.